About Oesophagus Cancer

 - Include more fruits and vegetables in your diet

-Cancer healer therapy helps to treat both types of oesophagal cancer.
-Medicines work on the principle of Immunotherapy and help to enhance the normal cell growth which can fight back with the uncontrolled growth of cancer cells.
-These cancer cells result in the reduction or narrowing of the food passage.
-As cancer healer therapy is easy to take, in cases where patients have difficulty in swallowing, they can take the medicines without any side effects.
-When medicines act on cancer, patients get a better quality of life even in advanced stages and their chances of survival also improve.
+However, Cancer healer therapy by Cancer Healer Centre helps to treat both types of esophageal cancer.
+Medicines work on the principle of Immunotherapy and help to enhance the normal cell growth which can fight back with the uncontrolled growth of cancer cells causing the reduction or narrowing of food passage.
+As cancer healer therapy is through oral medicines, so it is easy to take.
+In cases where patients have difficulty in swallowing, they can take the medicines without any side effects.
+When medicines act on cancer, it helps patients to recover with improved quality of life, even at advanced stages followed by better chances of survival.